I may receive commissions from purchases made through links in this article. Full Disclosure

 Relationship Enneagram Books

 The enneagram is first and foremost for your own personal growth and development.
 That said, it is also an extremely useful tool for understanding others better and with that understanding comes relating and loving other types better.
+Listed below, you’ll find books that use the enneagram for marriage and parenting.

 The Path Between Us: An Enneagram Journey to Healthy Relationships